 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents' first point of contact.
 If further support is required the class teacher liaises with the SENCo for further advice and support.
 This may involve working alongside outside agencies such as Educational Psychologists, Healthy Minds, CAMHS, BOSS, Restorative Solutions, Social Services and Social Outreach Team.

 How does the school manage administration of medicines?

 The school has a policy regarding the administration and managing of medicines on the school site.
 (Please see school website under policies)

-Parents need to contact the class teacher if medication is recommended by Health Professionals to be taken during the school day.
+Parents need to contact the office and complete a permission form if medication is recommended by health professionals to be taken during the school day.

 On a day to day basis the Admin Staff generally oversee the administration of any medicines.